Election 2017: where do the parties stand on employment issues?

 - The Conservative Party has confirmed that the national living wage will rise "in line with average earnings by 2022".
 Its commitment to this rate increasing to 60% of median hourly earnings by 2020 (around £8.75) remains.

 - The Labour Party has promised to increase the national living wage to "at least" £10 per hour by 2020.
 Its manifesto confirms that this would apply to all workers aged 18 and over, not just those aged 25 and over, as it is for the current national living wage.
+The SNP's manifesto includes a pledge to make the minimum wage £10 an hour by the end of parliament.

 - The Green Party would also "make the minimum wage a living wage for all", aiming for it to be £10 an hour by 2020 and Plaid Cymru has pledged to introduce a "real, independently verified Living Wage".
 The Green Party has also said it would move towards a four-day working week.